gsrflo/deep-apple-learning/README.md

 ## About the Project

 The deep-apple-learning project was part of the lecture "Introduction to Deep Learning" at TUM.
-The goal was to implement a previously learned deep learning approach to solve a self-chosen problem.
+The goal was to implement a previously taught deep learning approach to solve a self-chosen problem.
 In this case, the team decided to build a machine learning model for fruit classification (i.e. apples).
 Besides a self-created CNN also pre-trained models were evaluated, like ResNet50 or VGG for instance.